ShreyaSev/Needleman-Wunsch-Algorithm/README.md

 # Needleman-Wunsch-Algorithm
-Global sequence alignment using NW Algorithm.
-Submission for DAA CIA 1
+This repo contains the code for global sequence alignment using NW Algorithm.

 ![Screenshot](output.png)